Context

 Visual Elements

-I created various infographics to make the web experience more delightful, in addition to helping users better understand complex concepts and techniques.
-Below are some examples I have created with Adobe Creative Suites, Figma, and Procreate.
-I ensure to include diversity, inclusion, and accessibility within all graphics I create.
+I created various infographics to enhance the web experience, making it more delightful while also helping users better understand complex concepts and techniques.
+Below are some examples I have created with Adobe Creative Suite, Figma, and Procreate.

 User Testing

-After creating the prototype in WordPress, I wrote a usability script to run a test with 6 students with different disabilities (participants did NOT need to disclose their diagnosis and accommodations during the test).
-Through the test, we mainly hoped to understand:
+After creating the prototype in WordPress, I wrote a usability script to conduct a test with six students with various disabilities (participants were not required to disclose their diagnosis or accommodations during the test).
+Through the test, I mainly hoped to understand:

-If students could find the information they need easily.
+Could the students find the information they need easily?

 Key Insights